semmywong/woodpecker/README.md

 ### Do I need to configure both password and privateKey?

 No, if you configure the address path of the key, then you don't need a username and password, otherwise you need a username and password

+### Is there any limitation of local development environment and server development environment?

+Currently only in the local is window environment, the server is linux environment tested, other environments have not been tested, if there are problems, you can raise issues